Teeuwynn has a fascination with unusual wildlife of all kinds.

 7. The Crocodile

 This relative of the less aggressive alligator, is a very wily creature.
 Crocodiles are extraordinarily agile and smart.
-There’s a reason they have been on this planet for so many thousands of years.
+There’s a reason they have been on this planet for over 200 million years.
 Crocodiles have the perfect colouration to camouflage in the water.
 They can grow up to 21 feet long and have up to 66 teeth.

 Crocodiles have a massive vertical leap out of the water and they can go 30 feet out of the water toward their victim in their first foray.
 So, you can imagine someone who goes to get water or is sunbathing nearby doesn’t have much of a chance against one of these hungry creatures.